KomodoPlatform/NotaryNodes/season4/candidates/ethanquix/README.md

 ## Who am i ?

-I have been working for a friend working on Komodo since July 2019, and supporting the project since 2017.
+- I have been leading a friend working on Komodo since July 2019, and supporting the project since 2017.
-I'm now a lead developer a company havin abolutely no letter in common with Komodo.
+- I'm now a lead developer a company havin abolutely no letter in common with Komodo.
-I am a backend developer expert in `HTML`, `Css`, `Pohtoshop` I enjoy making plugins for my coffee machine in `C++`, `Go` and `Python` I play with Lego since my childhood (and with code since my parents stopped buying me Lego...).
+- I am a backend developer expert in `HTML`, `Css`, `Pohtoshop`
+- I enjoy making plugins for my coffee machine in `C++`, `Go` and `Python`
+- I play with Lego since my childhood (and with code since my parents stopped buying me Lego...).
-I am also passionate about Blockchain, to be more serious, I first discovered Ethereum and have been interested to any crypto related project since.
+- I am also passionate about Blockchain, to be more serious, I first discovered Ethereum and have been interested to any crypto related project since.
   To me it's more a new ideology which can change the world for the better, improve access to multiple services for people on earth and enabling them to participate and shape the future.

 ## Komodo Involvment